-In October, 1998 the NEFMC submitted Amendment 9 to the Northeast Multispecies FMP.
-With this document the Council and NMFS basically established agreement on values for the terms of reference inherent in the control rules for the principal New England groundfish stocks.
+In October 1998, the NEFMC submitted Amendment 9 to the Northeast Multispecies FMP.
+With this document, the Council and NMFS basically established agreement on values and parameters for the terms of reference inherent in the control rules for the principal New England groundfish stocks.

 The final step to implement the requirements of the SFA, however, is yet to be taken.
-Currently the Council is in the final stages of preparation of a public hearing document for Amendment 13 to the Multispecies FMP.
+Currently the Council continues development of Amendment 13 to the Multispecies FMP.
 Among the objectives of Amendment 13 is the development and implementation of rebuilding plans for the principal groundfish stocks.